jityler/CookingWithIU/pages/ingredients.md

 ## Browse Key Ingredients

 Use this word cloud visualization to browse the different key ingredients within the recipies within the repository.
 Terms in this word cloud come from [LanguaL](https://www.langual.org/langual_Thesaurus.asp).
-Word size is determined by frequency and all words will link to corresponding items within this collection
+Word size is determined by frequency and all words will link to corresponding items within this collection.